okcoders/ok-coders-spring-2015/04-javascript-intro/04-03-program-structure.md

 Our programs are about to become more complex.
 Instead of entering them into node one line at a time, let's put them into a javascript file and use node to execute the file.

+Alternately you may write your programs inside a `<script> ... </script>` block inside a web page and view the webpage in the browser.
+Calls to `console.log()` will print in the browser console, so be sure you've activated the developer tools!

-`cd` into the directly where you'd like your javascript file to reside and create a new empty file with `touch`.
+If you are using node, `cd` into the directly where you'd like your javascript file to reside and create a new empty file with `touch`.
 Issue these commands at the bash prompt, not in node:

 	$ mkdir javascripts
 	$ cd javascripts/